-Food Poisoning and Breastfeeding – Can You Still Nurse Your Baby?
+Food Poisoning and Breastfeeding – Remedies and Prevention

-When you are affected by food poisoning, the first thing which comes to your mind is the well-being of your baby.
-Since your baby is completely dependent on your breast milk for all of its nutritional requirements, it’s very important to get immediate medical assistance if you suffer from food poisoning.
+When you are affected by food poisoning, the first thing that comes to your mind is the well-being of your baby.
+Since your baby is completely dependent on your breast milk for all of its nutritional requirements, it’s crucial to seek immediate medical assistance if you suffer from food poisoning.
+Food poisoning and nursing can be challenging, as it’s essential to ensure that both you and your baby remain safe and healthy.
+Timely treatment and proper care will help you recover faster, allowing you to continue providing the best nutrition for your little one.

 Food poisoning can cause an stomach upset and weakness which is caused due to the consumption of contaminated food.
 The duration of how long you are affected can range from a few hours to several days.